British and Tasmanian Charcoal Iron Company: Product quality crisis and fight for survival

 The presence of chromium made the iron both hard and brittle.
 The company had no existing market whatsoever for its 'chromic pigs', in Australia; it hoped that the product would be of value in the export market, despite the immense distance between Tasmania and potential markets in Europe.
 In March 1877, the directors were "anxiously awaiting reports from England, as to the value of their chromic pig-iron, over a thousand tons of which should by this time have arrived at London."

 It was not just that the pig-iron contained chromium, but that the amount of chromium varied widely from batch to batch.
 When two sample pigs were tested in England, one had 1.43% chromium and the other 9.27%.
 The pig-iron was useless as an alloying material—for alloys used in mining equipment—for that reason.
 Moreover, any very limited market for 'chromic pigs' was not enough to absorb most of the entire production of a relatively large blast furnace.
 The chrome content of the pigs was far too low to be classed as ferrochrome, an alloy material used to make chromium steel and, in any case, the manufacture of chromium steel (stainless steel) was still in its infancy at the time.

 Experiments were done in England to see if the chromium could be removed by the process of 'puddling', which is used to make wrought iron.
 It was found that some, but not enough, of the chromium was removed as 'cinder' but also that the 'chromic pigs' were more difficult to puddle.
 Neither were the 'chromic pigs', despite a superficially similar appearance, suitable as a substitute for spiegeleisen (ferromanganese) in steel-making.

 In short, the company's rapidly accumulating stocks of 'chromic pigs' were useless.

 As well as the problems it was having with its metallurgy, the company had to consider the financing of its plans for its expansion—to add Bessemer steelmaking and rolling mills—that were beyond its means, under its then current capitalisation.
 The company blamed the Tasmanian Government's refusal to grant it freehold over its ore deposit for it inability to raise more capital.

 End of operations and demise

-After about 6,000 tons of pig-iron had been made—much of it the hitherto unsaleable 'chromic pigs'—the blast furnace was shutdown in August 1877, while the company attempted to move the unsold stock of pig-iron.
+After about 6,000 tons of pig-iron had been made—much of it the hitherto unsaleable 'chromic pigs'—the blast furnace was shut down in August 1877, while the company attempted to move the unsold stock of pig-iron.
 In the case of the 'chromic pigs', that meant finding an entirely new market, as the 'chromic pigs' seemed of no interest to the conventional iron industry of the time.